Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 J for Jacket

 Many people ask if they should bring a jacket if they are visiting Greece in summer.
-Even though Norwegians and Canadians will probably laugh, our answer is yes.
+Even though Norwegians and Canadians will probably laugh, my answer is yes.

 Sure, you will not need a jacket on the beach, but if you find yourself in an air-conditioned boat you will probably wish you had one.
 Similarly, if you are travelling around windy Cyclades, you will be surprised at how much the temperature drops at night, even in August.

-Thinking about it though, every single Greek mother on the planet always asks her children to take a jacket.
-Maybe our advice is a little biased!
+Thinking about it though, every single Greek mother on the planet always asks her children to take a jacket – so maybe my advice is a little biased!

 K for Kalimera